-Inforgraphic is “graphical representation of information and data”.
-Infographics are often generally used to represent concisely data and statistics, or relationships or differences between two or more issues.
+Data Visualization Tools are used to create cool and beautiful infographics.
+Infographics are “graphical representation of information and data.”
+Infographics are often used to represent data and statistics, or relationships or differences between two or more issues concisely.

-- Chronology: Typically, to illustrate the history, evolution and changes of a brand, a product or a problem at the time.
+- Chronology: Typically, to illustrate the history, evolution, and changes of a brand, a product, or a problem.

-- Camemberts: The Camemberts is use, for example to compare parts of a budget granted to certain positions, parts of certain sectors in an economy, an ecosystem of sale, etc..
+- Camemberts: The Camemberts is used, for example, to compare parts of a budget granted to certain positions, aspects of specific sectors in an economy, an ecosystem of sale, etc..

 - Profiles compared: Combined with text, allow to answer the question: “What type of user are you?”

-- Comparative tables: The comparative tables are used, for example to compare the costs of some consumer products between countries.
+- Comparative tables: The comparative tables are used to compare the costs of some consumer products between countries.

-- Organizational: Organizational charts are used, for example to perform a logical demonstration, a report of causes and effects.
+- Organizational: Organizational charts are used to perform a logical demonstration, a report of causes and effects.

-- Venn Diagrams: Venn diagrams are a geometric patterns (circles) intended to show the relationship between different items that can be contained in one or more sets usually represent notions.
+- Venn Diagrams: Venn diagrams are geometric patterns (circles) intended to show the relationship between different items that can be contained in one or more sets, usually represent notions.

 - Any complex issue with an infographic is simple

 - Users love to see infographics and share them on social networks

 - The use of infographics can be more effective than any text

 - They can be used for any sector: education, science, marketing, medicine, journalism, etc …

 - They are a convenient mechanism to entice readers.

 - They help reduce the amount of informational text.

 Tips to Create Effective Infographics using data visualization tools.